 In rats, the glucuronic acid from Kombucha ameliorated pollutant-induced kidney damage.
 It helped repair the liver and protect against damage by metabolizing toxins .

 However, Kombucha actually doesn’t have that much glucuronic acid.
 Its detoxifying properties might come from other acids found in the beverage .

 One of the main products of the fermentation process is gluconic acid.
 The acetic acid-producing bacteria converts glucose to gluconic acid by breaking down caprylic acid.
 This process helps prevent certain types of yeast-based infections .

 Gluconic and butyric acid work together to strengthen the gut walls during yeast infections, thus protecting the digestive system .

 4) Glucaric Acid (Glucarate)

 Additionally, kombucha contains measurable amounts of glucaric acid.
 Glucaric acid increases the efficiency of the liver’s detoxification pathways.
 It does this by blocking the enzyme beta-glucuronidase.
-This increases excretion of toxins and toxin reabsorption repeatedly in the liver and the gut (R, R).
+This increases the excretion of toxins and toxin reabsorption repeatedly in the liver and the gut [4, 5].

 5) Acetic Acid

-In rats, acetic acid can helps lower total cholesterol levels.
-Rats fed vinegar also have lower blood pressure than ones fed a normal diet.
-These effects can help reduce the risk of heart disease (R).
+In rats, acetic acid can help lower total cholesterol levels.
+Rats fed vinegar also have lower blood pressure than animals fed a diet not enriched with vinegar.
+These effects are associated with lower rates of heart disease .

 6) Butyric Acid